JavaScript is required

 How to ask and say your name in French - Banner

 So you're learning French and need to know how to introduce yourself?
 Good call.
 Asking someone's name and giving yours is literally the first thing you'll do in any French conversation, whether you're traveling in Paris, sitting in a language class, or just trying to make friends online.
-The good news is that French has some pretty straightforward ways to handle introductions, though there are a few formal and informal variations you'll want to know about.
 Let's break down exactly how to ask and say your name in French, with all the pronunciation help you need.

 How to ask "What is your name?" in French